Explore 1.5M+ audiobooks & ebooks free for days

 Back then, I was a bit of (okay, a lot of) a tomboy.
 I spent all my free time in my father’s backyard shed, handing him his wrench or oil can as he lovingly restored (with my help!) a vintage Model T Ford.
 In truth, I was less of a build it, and they will come and more of a break it and rebuild it better kind of child.
 Still, the dissection of toys and Model Ts awoke an insane thirst for understanding how everything around me worked … especially if it could be ripped apart and reassembled.

 I have always been a tinkerer, an inventor, and a creator.
 Or, as my mother once deemed me, a menace to every toy I ever saw.
-These seemingly mundane childhood explorations would set the stage for my rare convergence of skills as an engineer, my training as a patent agent and, later, career as a technology lawyer.
+These seemingly mundane childhood explorations would set the stage for my rare convergence of skills as an engineer, my study of patent law and, later, my career as a technology lawyer.

 My love of tearing things apart to explore left me with a pretty unique skill set.
 Following my love of build, tear apart, rinse, and repeat, I graduated with an electrical engineering degree and worked in computer programming.
 I took everything I learned and applied it to unravel the complex and make it simple.
 Intricate designs, mechanics, and algorithms truly felt like works of art to me.

 But, I grew tired of engineering (or re-engineering) things.
 So, I turned my attention to the law, graduating summa cum laude with a Juris Doctor (a law degree for post-grads).
 In that transition, I discovered a passion for intellectual property and an age-old tradition intricately woven into the fabric of safeguarding and asserting ownership over inventions—a practice known as patenting.
 This process fascinated me and demonstrated the intersection between technology and the law of protecting valuable information and ideas.
-I earned a master’s degree on the topic and trained to be a patent agent (or patent attorney as it’s known in my area of the world) so I could draft patents for inventors to help them protect ideas.
-At the same time, I qualified as a trademark attorney to safeguard brand identities.
+I earned a master’s degree on the topic and worked at a patent and trade marks firm as a trainee patent agent (or patent attorney as it is known in my area of the world) so I could draft patents for inventors to help them protect their ideas.
+At the same time I qualified as a trademark attorney to safeguard brand identities.
+Whilst I eventually registered as a trade marks attorney, I never registered as a patent agent and I am not currently a patent agent.

 What truly made me a leader in the intellectual property field was, well, all of it.